Marked: scanned scripts uploaded by Friday 23rd February 2024, and marked by the BPhO.

 Be a UK citizen OR have had the majority of their education within

 the UK - specifically this means that they should have been educated

-is not a UK citizen but would like to enquire about their eligibility,
+is not a UK citizen but is a long term resident and would like to enquire about their eligibility,

 [The increased number of A level students from overseas studying in